zhiweigong75/zhiweigong75.github.io/content/publication/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
   - Ameen Amanian
   - Yuliang Xiao
+  - admin
+  - Deepa Galaiya
+  - Russell H. Taylor
-  - Aseem Jain
+  - Mathias Unberath
   - Manish Sahu
-  - Francis Creighton
+  - Francis X. Creighton

 # Author notes (optional)
 author_notes: